About Us

 Steering Committee

-Michael Avidan is a Professor of Anesthesiology and Surgery at the Washington University School of Medicine, St. Louis, Missouri.
-He is the Division Chief of Cardiothoracic Anesthesia and Cardiothoracic Intensive Care.
-He is also the Director of the Institute of Quality Improvement, Research and Informatics (INQUIRI).
+Michael Avidan is the Dr. Seymour and Rose T. Brown Professor of Anesthesiology at Washington University School of Medicine, St. Louis, Missouri.
+He is the Division Chief of Cardiothoracic Anesthesiology and is the Director of the Institute of Quality Improvement, Research and Informatics (INQUIRI).
 His current research interests include: intraoperative awareness, postoperative cognitive alteration, brain monitoring, and postoperative intermediate term outcomes.

 TJ Graetz is an Assistant Professor of Anesthesiology and Surgery at Washington University School of Medicine, St. Louis, Missouri.
 He is also the Associate Program Director for the Critical Care Fellowship Program.

-John F. Bebawy is an Assistant Professor of Anesthesiology & Neurological Surgery at Northwestern University Feinberg School of Medicine, where he is also the Director of Neuroanesthesia Education.
+John F. Bebawy is an Associate Professor of Anesthesiology & Neurological Surgery at Northwestern University Feinberg School of Medicine, where he is also an Associate Director of the Neurosurgical Anesthesiology Fellowship Program.
 His current research interests include intraoperative neuromonitoring, cerebral hemodynamics, and neuropharmacology.

 Matthias Kreuzer is a research fellow at the Department of Anesthesiology at the Klinikum rechts der Isar of the Technische Universität München (Germany).
 He holds a Master’s degree in Electrical Engineering and one in Biomedical Engineering.
 His main research interests are (nonlinear) EEG and field potential analysis, anesthetic effects on cerebral information processing, and evaluation of the performance of depth of anesthesia monitors.